Quadratic form representations via generalized continuants: From to and back

-The argument brought forward in \cite[Prop.~17]{DP11} can be applied to the form $x^2+h y^2$ in polynomials over a field $\F$ of characteristic different from 2, where $h$ is either a non-square $\in \F$ or a polynomial in $\F[X]$ of degree 1.
+The argument presented in \cite[Prop.~17]{DP11} can be applied to the form $x^2+h y^2$ in polynomials over a field $\F$ of characteristic different from 2, where $-h$ is either a non-square $\in \F$ or a polynomial in $\F[X]$ of degree 1.
+This argument implicitly invokes the uniqueness of the quotients and the remainders in the division algorithm.